adetaylor/codeclub-python/docs/rationale.md

   founders apparently).
 Eclipse is, of course, open-source.
 * Eclipse is massive and bloated and doesn't work on the Atom-based netbooks at my school.

+Sublime has poor code completion, and sadly no built-in git support, but otherwise works really well.
+It's colourful and lightweight.

 github for storing source code
 --------------------------------